kazcare/quizalanche/README.md

 <a></a>
 ## User Stories

-* I want to play a game which is visually appealing.
+* As returning user I prefer that the quiz should not have too many unnecessary buttons.
-* I would like to play easy to access quiz game.
+* I would like to see my progress throughout the quiz.
-* It should not have too many unnecessary buttons.
+* It should warn user if the answer is not selected.
 * It should be giving user feedback about their knowledge.
 * I would like to see some interesting, informative and challenging questions in the quiz game.
 * It should look professionally designed.